kkkheladze/Optio.ai-challenge/README.md

 # Optio.Ai Challenge

-# Note this solution is deprecated as the api has been updated since then.
+# !!!
+Note this solution is deprecated as the api has been updated since then !!!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.